 KYE is a Korean streetwear brand focusing on designing innovative and extraordinary pieces representing the emotions of the new generation.
 Designer Kathleen Kye wants to ensure all her collections are fun, with a sense of humour and optimism.
 The brand is known for its strong statement pieces combining bold colours and patterns with elaborate luxury detailing, all the while staying true to an underlying theme of contemporary casual wear.
 Kathleen started her fashion journey by studying at Central Saint Martins, and upon graduation she returned to Seoul to found her brand.
 She has always wanted her brand to represent Korean youth, so her departure from Europe made perfect sense.
 Since then, she has gone on to win multiple prizes and her pieces have been worn by Kourtney Kardashian, Ireme Kim, G-Dragon, and many others.
 Perhaps one of her most endearing attributes, Kathleen is known for her drive and work ethic, often working well into the morning hours in her pursuit of perfection.

 Korean fashion has grown and evolved in recent years, learning from Western markets, but also developing its own unique style and ethos.
 Despite the country’s relatively small size (only 51 million people), Korea is punching above its weight and producing many exciting and new emerging designers who will undoubtedly shape the fashion industry of the future.
 Korean consumers are fashion-forward and quick to pick-up on trends (when they aren’t setting trends themselves) and will also play a growing role in shaping the future.
 As Guram Gvasalia (chief executive of Vetements) said “Korea is now what Japan used to be in the ‘90s” From refined minimalism to expressive maximalism the future looks bright.

-by Neri Dijokaite
+Text: Neri Dijokaite